-Controversy has been building around the forthcoming Andrew Dominik-directed film for some time: it’s being criticised for its portrayal of Monroe, which some factions are already calling too sexual.
-When its trailer was released, Cuban-Spanish actor De Armas was lambasted by some viewers for her attempt at an American accent, but the Monroe estate quickly came out in her defence.
+Controversy had been building around the film long before it was released: people were concerned about Dominik’s portrayal of Monroe, which some factions called too sexual.
+Then, when its trailer was released, Cuban-Spanish actor De Armas was lambasted by some viewers for her attempt at an American accent, but the Monroe estate quickly came out in her defence.

-All this noise is getting in the way of the good stuff: it’s exciting to have a heavy-hitting production about Monroe’s life back on our screens, 11 years after Michelle Williams’ Oscar-nominated and Golden Globe-winning performance as the star in My Week With Marilyn.
+Despite all the noise, some fans were simply delighted to see a retelling of Monroe’s life back on our screens, 11 years after Michelle Williams’ Oscar-nominated and Golden Globe-winning performance as the star in My Week With Marilyn.

 Although Monroe’s tumultuous life was cut short when she was only 36 years old, she had still packed in a 14-year career and made 29 films.
-To celebrate what is set to be one of the year’s biggest cinematic events, here we select some of our favourite Monroe moments in film.
+Here we select some of our favourite Monroe moments in film.